belhaddo/jroxy/README.md

 # JRoxy

-_A Java Reverse Proxy with Caching and Load Balancing_
+_A Java Reverse Proxy with Caching and Load Balancing._

+In this repository there is the source code of Jroxy and also helm chart to deploy it (helm/jroxy), for demo purpose another client application chart is included to test traffic (helm/client).
 ## Overview

 **JRoxy** is a Java-based reverse proxy designed to route HTTP traffic efficiently to downstream services.
 It provides